jiecaoyu/XNOR-Net-PyTorch/README.md

 $ cd <Repository Root>/ImageNet/networks/
 $ python main.py # add "--caffe-data" if you are training with the Caffe dataset
 ```
-Pretrained model can be downloaded here: [pretrained with Caffe dataset](https://drive.google.com/open?id=0B-7I62GOSnZ8bUtZUXdZLVBtUDQ); pretrained model with torchvision will soon be added.
+The pretrained models can be downloaded here: [pretrained with Caffe dataset](https://drive.google.com/open?id=0B-7I62GOSnZ8bUtZUXdZLVBtUDQ); pretrained model with torchvision will soon be added.
 To evaluate the pretrained model:
 ```bash
 $ cp <Pretrained Model> <Repository Root>/ImageNet/networks/
 $ python main.py --resume alexnet.baseline.pth.tar --evaluate # add "--caffe-data" if you are training with the Caffe dataset
 ```
-The training log can be found [here](https://raw.githubusercontent.com/jiecaoyu/XNOR-Net-PyTorch/master/ImageNet/networks/log.baseline).
+The training log can be found here: [Caffe dataset](https://raw.githubusercontent.com/jiecaoyu/XNOR-Net-PyTorch/master/ImageNet/networks/log.baseline); torchvision will soon be added.

 ## Todo
 - Generate new dataset without caffe support.